Rescue and Recovery of Configuration File

 To revert the switch to the rescue configuration:

-- Enter the load override command.user@switch# load override filename
+- Enter the load override command.user@host# load override filename

 Copy Backup Configurations and Restoring a Saved Configurations